top of page

 You might recognise yourself in some of this:

-Psychotherapy offers a safe space to slow things down, make sense of what's going on, and start moving forward in a way that feels managable and real.
+Psychotherapy offers a safe space to slow things down, make sense of what's going on, and start moving forward in a way that feels manageable and real.

 You don't have to have everything figured out before you begin.
 If something doesn't feel right, that's enough.

-I’m Alan Byrne, a qualified Psychotherapist and Pre-Accredited member of the Irish Association for Counselling and Psychotherapy (IACP).
+I’m Alan Byrne, a qualified Psychotherapist based in Walkinstown Dublin 12, and Pre-Accredited member of the Irish Association for Counselling and Psychotherapy (IACP).

 I work with people who feel stuck, overwhelmed, or caught in patterns they can’t seem to break.